-In the 1993 film Benny & Joon, the illiterate, beguiling Sam, played by a young Johnny Depp, cooks a stack of grilled cheese sandwiches using a clothes iron.
+And in one of the most charming grilled cheese sandwich scenes ever to grace the silver screen, the illiterate, beguiling Sam, played by a young Johnny Depp, cooks a stack of grilled cheese sandwiches using a clothes iron in the 1993 film "Benny & Joon."
 An appalling culinary technique, yes, but arguably a big moment for this down-home sandwich.

-Shortly before that, processed cheese had been patented by James L. Kraft—you’ll recognize that name, of course—an entrepreneur whose revolutionary pasteurizing process ensured that cheese wouldn't spoil, even when transported long distances.
+Shortly before that, processed cheese had been patented by James L. Kraft, an entrepreneur whose revolutionary pasteurizing process ensured that cheese wouldn't spoil, even when transported long distances.
 By 1914, J.L.
 Kraft & Bros.
-Company (the precursor to Kraft Foods) opened its first plant in Illinois; five years later, the company had already expanded into Canada.
-Of course, this "factory cheese" — disparagingly termed "rattrap cheese" or "rat cheese" by the English, who were fiercely proud of their cheddars — was not considered a delicacy.
-It was, simply, a cheap, nutritious, and scalable product.
+Company (the precursor to Kraft Foods) opened its first plant in Illinois.
+Five years later, the company had already expanded into Canada.
+Of course, this "factory cheese" — disparagingly termed "rattrap cheese" or "rat cheese" by the English who were fiercely proud of their cheddars — was not considered a delicacy.
+It was, simply, a cheap and scalable product.

 From there on out, both sliced bread and processed cheese went full steam ahead.
 During World War II, Navy cooks prepared countless "American cheese filling sandwiches" — as instructed by government-issued cookbooks — in ships' kitchens.
 In the 1940s and '50s, these were usually served open-faced and consisted of one slice of bread topped with grated cheese.
 In 1950, Kraft Foods introduced Kraft Singles — individually wrapped slices of processed cheese — and supermarkets began stocking them in 1965.
 Also around that time, the second, perhaps most important, piece of bread was added on top, likely as a way to make the sandwich more filling, and the modern notion of a grilled cheese sandwich was born.